adacav4/Docker-Application-Launcher/README.md

   - On Linux, open your Terminal window, execute the command `xhost +` to allow network connections to use the `$DISPLAY` environment variable.
   - On Windows, make sure Xming is running and add your local IP address to the `"C:\Program Files (x86)\Xming\X0.hosts"` (default installation location for Xming) file

-- Then, open the Git repository and change the `$DISPLAY` variable to `:0` on a Linux machine, and `{your local IP address}:0` for Mac OS and Windows machines for the following files in this repository:
+- Then, open the Git repository and change the `$DISPLAY` variable to `:0` on a Linux machine, or `{your local IP address}:0` for Mac OS and Windows machines for the following files in this repository:
-  - `docker-compose.yml`: lines 14 and 71
+  - `docker-compose.yml` lines 14 and 76
   - `src/rstudio/Dockerfile` line 5
   - `src/Dockerfile` line 7